 • This phase sees the quadrangular courtyard fully enclosed by buildings, with the phase 2 west range extended to the north and the north range built.
-The three remaining corners - SE, NE and NW - were provided with rectangular towers, similar to the phase 2 SW tower, all rising higher than the building ranges, and accessed via four turnpike staircases in the angles of the courtyard.
-Other works included a 'pretend' barbican (defended forework)

-against the outer face of the north end of the east range; a substantial redesign of the great hall in the south range; and the creation of a chapel in the west range that required a comprehensive remodelling of the south courtyard elevation.
+The three remaining corners - south-east, north-east and northwest - were provided with rectangular towers, similar to the phase 2 south-west tower, all rising higher than the building ranges, and accessed via four turnpike staircases in the angles of the courtyard.
+Other works included a 'pretend' barbican (defended forework) against the outer face of the north end of the east range; a substantial redesign of the great hall in the south range; and the creation of a chapel in the west range that required a comprehensive remodelling of the south courtyard elevation.
 The works probably also included laying out of the privy garden to the west of the palace.